cabreratoxy/pyOPERA/README.md

 ~~TODO: Formatting/Linting/Coverage~~
 ~~TODO: Choose between Pytest an Unittest~~
 TODO: Don't repeat the library name in the Dockerfile
-TODO: Automate black, isort, pylint, coverage, pytest on build or push.
+TODO: Automate black, isort, pylint, coverage, pytest on build or push. - just have to finish coverage
 TODO: Struggling to run commands inside Docker from the host, will run commands from inside container for now
 ~~TODO: Auto docstring generating? -- used autodocstring extension for vscode~~
-TODO: How to autobuild the base image the CI/CD will work with
+~~TODO: How to autobuild the base image the CI/CD will work with - could not be done~~